Training-Free Uncertainty Estimation for Dense Regression: Sensitivity as a Surrogate: Introduction

 All methods above require specific designs or a special training pipeline in order to involve the uncertainty estimation during training.
 Unfortunately, there are many cases where such premeditated designs or pipelines cannot be implemented.
 For example, if one wants to study the uncertainty of trained models released online, retraining is not always an option, especially when only a black-box model is provided or the training data is not available.
 Moreover, most models are deterministic and do not have stochasticity.
 A straightforward solution is to add dropout layers into proper locations and finetune the model~\citep{gal2016dropout}.
 However, this is impractical for many state-of-the-art and published models, especially those trained on large datasets (e.g. ImageNet~\citep{deng2009imagenet}) with a vast amount of industrial computing resources.
 In addition, models that have already been distilled, pruned, or binarized fall short of fitting re-training~\citep{deepcompression,binaryNN}.

 To fill this gap, we identify the problem of \emph{training-free uncertainty estimation}: how to obtain an uncertainty estimation of any given model without re-designing, re-training, or fine-tuning it.
 We focus on two scenarios: black-box uncertainty estimation (BBUE), where one has access to the model only as a black box, and gray-box uncertainty estimation (GBUE), where one has access to intermediate-layer neurons of the model (but not the parameters).
-Our work is a systematic exploration into this unrecognized yet important problem.
+Our work is a systematic exploration of this unrecognized yet important problem.

 We propose a set of simple and scalable training-free methods to analyze the variance of the output from a trained network, shown in \figref{fig:method_description}.
 Our main idea is to add a \textit{tolerable} perturbation into inputs or feature maps during inference and use the variance of the output as a surrogate for uncertainty estimation.
-This is theoretically inspired by Chebyshev's inequality, which establishes the connection between the variance of the output and model sensitivity, as well as a simple triangle inequality that connects model sensitivity to prediction uncertainty (see~\secref{sec:sur} for details).

-The first method, which we call \emph{infer-transformation}, is to apply transformation that exploits the natural characteristics of a CNN -- it is variant to input transformation such as rotation~\citep{cohen2016group}.
+The first method, which we call \emph{infer-transformation}, is to apply a transformation that exploits the natural characteristics of a CNN -- it is variant to input transformation such as rotation~\citep{cohen2016group}.
 Transformations have been frequently used as data augmentation but rarely evaluated for uncertainty estimation.
 The second method, \emph{infer-noise}, is to inject Gaussian noise with a zero-mean and a small standard deviation into intermediate-layer neurons.
 The third one, called \emph{infer-dropout}, is to perform inference-time dropout in a chosen layer.
 Although at first blush infer-dropout is similar to MC-dropout, where dropout is performed during both training and inference in the same layers, they are different in several aspects: (1) Infer-dropout is involved \emph{only during inference}.
 (2) Infer-dropout can be applied to arbitrary layers, even those without dropout training.
 Surprisingly, we find that even without involving dropout during training, infer-dropout is still comparable to, or even better than, MC-dropout for the purpose of uncertainty estimation.